iotique-srl/react-scheduler/readme.md

 https://github.com/Bitnoise/react-scheduler

-### Reason for fork
+### Reasons for fork

-Introduce onRowClick method to allow TDS to create new contracts by clicking on a date on the scheduler.
+- Introduce onRowClick method to allow TDS to create new contracts by clicking on a date on the scheduler.

+- Localise days in header